Hard truth: tracking time for your work every day is not that is. In fact, time tracking kind of… sucks.

 When you’re in the productivity zone and you’ve got your activities going on, you certainly don’t want to stop to scrabble to start your time tracker.

-Make sure to fit time tracking in your routine.
+Solution: Make sure to fit time tracking into your routine.
 You can start small, but doing it consistently will make it become a habit and fit in your workflow.

 Tracking time is not just a sum exercise that ends when you’ve turned in your timesheet for the month.
 It should be part of a process to improve your productivity and time management, hopefully making you work better.

-Do one thing a time.
+Solution: Do one thing at a time.
 Having an active time placed in front of you will create a mental constraint that will keep you hooked on the task at hand.

 Even when you’re doing one thing at a time, focusing only on the task with no sense of priority or knowing the big picture will not help your productivity.

-Always tie the task you work on with the projects they belong to.
-This way you’ll always know the purpose your working to, and it’ll be also easier to stay on budget if your projects are estimated in hours or if you have an hourly fee.
+Solution: Always tie the task you work on with the projects they belong to.
+This way you’ll always know the purpose you're working for, and it’ll be also easier to stay on budget if your projects are estimated in hours or if you have an hourly fee.

 Do you know any best practices for time tracking we may have missed?
 Tell us in the comments!
 Make sure to share this article with your co-worker who struggles to track time…